 The habitat found in Kristoferson Creek is especially critical for these juvenile Chinook because the estuaries of their natal watersheds are heavily degraded.
 Unfortunately, two culvert groupings at the mouth of Kristoferson Creek, and about 500 feet upstream of the mouth, partially block young Chinook salmon, steelhead, Chum and coho salmon from accessing the creek.
-The lower crossing at the mouth presents a nearly complete barrier except during high water flows; and at both crossings the water flow through the culverts is too fast for migrating salmon.
+The lower crossing at the mouth presented a nearly complete barrier except during high water flows; and at both crossings the water flowing through the culverts was too fast for migrating salmon.

-The Snohomish Conservation District will partner with Island County Public Works, which owns these crossings, to replace these blocking culverts with fish-passable culverts.
+The Snohomish Conservation District partnered with Island County Public Works, which owns these crossings, to replace these blocking culverts with fish-passable culverts.
 By correcting these barriers, this project will improve passage for juvenile Chinook and steelhead as well as for other fish and opens 1.6 miles of habitat.
 It complements previous work by a private landowner who fixed two barriers on the creek years ago.
-Snohomish Conservation District plans to construct in summer 2018.
+Snohomish Conservation District completed construction in summer 2018.